Systematic analysis of 3HDM symmetries: Terminology and framework

 Any field redefinition acting on the doublets induces a transformation on the set of monomials $h_i^\dagger h_j$, and thus on the coefficients of the scalar potential.
 These transformations are in general \textit{not} symmetry transformations: they relate equivalent basis choices for the same physical model.
 However, if a scalar potential is left invariant under a particular transformation, such transformation is promoted to a symmetry transformation.

-Demanding that scalar bilinears remain Hermitian and positive-definite restricts the admissible global symmetry transformations of the scalar fields $h_i$.
-Two basic types arise: \begin{itemize} \item Higgs family (HF) transformations amount to basis rotations among the doublets,
+The standard global symmetry transformations of the scalar multiplet are restricted to those that treat the fields $h_i$ and their complex conjugates in a related way.
+Imposing this condition allows for two possible fundamental classes: \begin{itemize} \item Higgs family (HF) transformations amount to basis rotations among the doublets,

 \item General CP (GCP) transformations~\cite{Lee:1966ik,Ecker:1981wv,Ecker:1987qp,Neufeld:1987wa} mix doublets with conjugate doublets,

 \end{itemize}

 Here, $\mathcal{U}$ is an $N\times N$ unitary matrix acting in the space of scalar doublets, with $N$ the number of doublets in the model (we focus on $N=3$).
 In practice we specify generators in terms of $\mathcal{U}$, while the \emph{true} group in the $H$ space is generated by $2N\times 2N$ matrices.